yimingxt/yimingxt.github.io/_pages/about.md

 <p>
 I am an Assistant Professor in the Department of Mathematics at the University of Kentucky.

-During 09/23 to 08/24, I was a Postdoctoral Fellow in the Department of Statistics and Actuarial Science at the University of Waterloo mentored by <a href="https://aukosh.github.io/">Aukosh Jagannath</a>.
+From 09/2023 to 08/2024, I was a Postdoctoral Fellow in the Department of Statistics and Actuarial Science at the University of Waterloo, mentored by <a href="https://aukosh.github.io/">Aukosh Jagannath</a>.
 Prior to that, I worked as a Quantitative Analytics Specialist at Wells Fargo Bank for a year.
-I obtained my Ph.D. in Mathematics from the University of Utah in 2022 under joint supervision of <a href="https://www.math.utah.edu/~alberts/">Tom Alberts</a> and <a href="https://www.sci.utah.edu/~akil/index.html">Akil Narayan</a>.
+I obtained my Ph.D. in Mathematics from the University of Utah in 05/2022 under the supervision of <a href="https://www.math.utah.edu/~alberts/">Tom Alberts</a> and <a href="https://www.sci.utah.edu/~akil/index.html">Akil Narayan</a>.
 </p>

 <p>